 An important consideration for companies working in the pharmaceutical sector is the composition into which their active pharmaceutical ingredient (API) will be formulated.
-In practice, a formulation will be developed with the intention of achieving several desirable characteristics.
-These include:

 A formulation that provides some form of benefit (e.g. achieving one or more of the characteristics listed above) may be considered novel, non-obvious and useful, allowing the formulation to be eligible for patent protection.
 Indeed, a review of the patent literature reveals that there are a considerable number of patents claiming a variety of drug formulations.

 It is therefore of considerable importance for pharmaceutical companies to ensure that any formulation they utilise does not infringe existing patents.
 This often first requires a comprehensive patent search and analysis to be undertaken.
 This article will consider some of the intricacies of how formulations are claimed in patents.
 In doing so, we will demonstrate why it is complicated to create searches aimed at finding relevant formulation patents amongst the noise of irrelevant patents.

 A complicating factor when searching for formulation patents is that they may be drafted in a way that the API, or any excipients, are not specifically mentioned within the claims.
 Instances of this occur when:

 An example in practice can be seen in the patent EP0941121, entitled Stable lyophilized pharmaceutical substances from monoclonal or polyclonal antibodies.
 While this patent would later be revoked, it illustrates several of the complicating factors discussed.
 The independent claims of this patent are as follows (dependent claims not shown):